 Fees earned for the provision of services over a period of time are accrued over that period.
 These fees include commission income and asset management, custody and other management and advisory fees.
-Loan commitment fees for loans that are likely to be drawn down and other credit related fees are deferred (together with any incremental costs) and recognised as an adjustment to the effective interest rate on the loan.
-When it is unlikely that a loan will be drawn down, the loan commitment fees are recognised over the commitment period on a straight line basis.
+Loan commitment fees and other credit related fees are deferred (together with any incremental costs) and recognised as an adjustment to the effective interest rate on the loan.